 MARC's public participation procedures call for early and continuous consultation with community stakeholders and the public.
-MARC uses tools like the Transportation Matters and On the MARC blogs, social media channels, and the agency web site (www.marc.org) to provide information and announce opportunities for input to MARC's planning efforts.
+MARC uses tools like the MARC's website, social media channels, and email newsletters to provide information and announce opportunities for input to MARC's planning efforts.
 Public meetings are also integral to this process.

 MARC's public participation activities are carried out through a Public Participation Plan that outlines strategies to increase the effectiveness of MARC's current public involvement activities, particularly with reaching traditionally underserved populations, and notes that ongoing investigation of best practices will be used to make sure the full range of public engagement activities is considered for each project.
-MARC developed a new Public Participation Plan in 2007 and has subsequently updated this plan in 2010, 2013, 2017 and 2020.
+MARC most recently updated the Public Participation Plan in 2020.

 - 1. ACTIVITY: Engagement.
 Actively engage public and private community stakeholders, the public and the media as outlined in the Public Participation Plan (monthly); evaluate effectiveness (Dec). - 2.
 ACTIVITY: Formal Public Review and Comment.
 Provide information for public review and comment, document public input and agency response, and provide to decision makers (TIP: Jan, April, July, Oct; UPWP: Oct; other: as needed). - 3.
 ACTIVITY: Publications/Documents.
 Develop issue-specific fact sheets and presentations (as needed); design written reports for publication (as needed); distribute "Guide to the Transportation Planning Process" (ongoing). - 4.
-ACTIVITY: Speakers Bureau.
-Maintain speaker's bureau and presentation materials for outreach efforts related to MARC's transportation plans and programs (as needed). - 5.
+ACTIVITY: Speaking engagements.
+Provide subject matter experts and materials for presentation when requested by partners and other organizations.
+This includes presentations related to MARC's own outreach efforts (as needed). - 5.
 PRODUCT: Calendar and Announcements.
 Maintain transportation-related meetings and events on public online calendars (monthly).
 Create HTML invitations to advertise transportation events (as needed).

-- 6. PRODUCT: Blogs.
-Post to the Transportation Matters Blog and transportation stories to On the MARC blog (as needed). - 7.
+- 6. PRODUCT: Website news articles.
+Post news articles to marc.org (as needed). - 7.
 PRODUCT: Digital Media and Communication.
 Develop and maintain digital media content and web-based communication tools, such as web sites, web pages, social media accounts, email blasts etc., for public engagement, general communications, plans and programs, and their related products (ongoing). - 8.
-PRODUCT: Guide to Transportation Decision Making.
-Complete updates to the Guide to Transportation Decision Making (Jun).
+PRODUCT: Public Participation Plan.
+Review and consider revisions and updates to the Public Participation Plan (Dec).

-2022 Budget for Program Support and Administration
+2023 Budget for Program Support and Administration

-Total • \$673,367
+Total r ubile i ai ticipation \$708,468

-1.2 Public Participation \$242,086
+12 Public Participation \$249,349

-1.1 Transportation Administration \$431,281
+1.1 Transportation Administration \$459,119

-For additional budget information please reference Appendix C - Schedules 1 & 2
+For additional budget information please reference Appendix D - Schedules 1 & 2